-The National Ski Areas Association publishes Your Responsibility Code for skiers.
-For more education materials, call (303) 987-1111, or visit www.nsaa.org.
+The National Ski Areas Association publishes "Your Responsibility Code" for skiers.
+(Go to www.nsaa.org/nsaa/home for more education materials.)

 - 1. Always stay in control, and be able to stop or avoid other people or objects. - 2.
 People ahead of you have the right of way.
-It's your responsibility to avoid them. - 3.
+It is your responsibility to avoid them. - 3.
 You must not stop where you obstruct a trail, or are not visible from above. - 4.
 Whenever starting downhill or merging into a trail, look uphill and yield to others. - 5.
 Always use devices to help prevent runaway equipment. - 6.
 Observe all posted signs and warnings.
 Keep off closed trails and out of closed areas. - 7.
-Prior to using any lift, you must have the knowledge and ability to load, ride, and unload safely.
+Prior to using any lift, you must have the knowledge and ability to load, ride and unload safely.

-Additional tips:
+Other tips include:

-◆ Know your limits.
-One study found novices are ten times more likely to be injured than experts.

-- ◆ Don't overdo it.
-You're most vulnerable at the end of the day, when fatigue begins to set in. - Most ski injuries occur when skiers reach high speeds and lose control.
+- Know your limits.
+One study found novices are 10 times more likely to be injured than experts. - Don't overdo it.
+You are most vulnerable at the end of the day when fatigue begins to set in. - Most ski injuries occur when skiers reach high speeds and lose control.
 Make round, continuous turns to stay in control.
-Don't ski on a slope that scares you. - When possible, keep ten feet or more between you and other skiers. - If you pass another skier, shout, "On your right!" or "On your left!" - Give skiers with disabilities a lot of space. - At the bottom of the slope, move out of the way as quickly as possible. - Trail and slope conditions vary constantly.
-Ski the reality of the situation, not your memory of it. - Be careful not to become dehydrated.
-Drink water frequently. - To avoid hypothermia, go into the lodge to warm up periodically. - Avoid skiing alone.
+Don't ski on a slope that scares you. - When possible, keep 10 feet or more between you and other skiers. - If you pass another skier, shout, "On your right!
+Or "On your left!" - Give skiers with disabilities a lot of space. - At the bottom of the slope, move out of the way as quickly as possible. - Trail and slope conditions vary constantly.
+Ski from the reality of the situation, not your memory of it. - Be careful not to become dehydrated.
+Drink water continuously. - To avoid hypothermia, go into the lodge to warm up periodically. - Avoid skiing alone.
 If you do go out alone, tell someone your plans.